harukujo227/CS-aimbot-and-esp/readme.md

 deadlock support will happen once that gets a native linux client

+> [!WARNING]
+> using the glow feature might get you banned. use with caution.

 ## setup

 - add your user to the `input` group: `sudo usermod -aG input USERNAME` (replace USERNAME with your actual username)